1979 Abbotsford landslip: Geography

 The suburb of Abbotsford sits on the slopes of a hill in the southwest of Dunedin, separated from the main urban area by open semi-rural land.
 The larger suburb of Green Island sits on gentler slopes immediately to the south.
 Between the two lies the valley of the Kaikorai Stream and its tributary, Miller Stream.
 At the time of the slippage, Abbotsford was within Green Island Borough.

 Much of the northeastern end of Abbotsford's residential area was built on unstable ground.
-Schist bedrock is covered with a thick layer of mudstone, with a top coating of sand and clay-rich Cenozoic alluvial soil.
+Schist bedrock is covered with a thick layer of Abbotsford mudstone, with a top coating of sand and clay-rich Cenozoic alluvial soil (Green Island Loose Sand).
 This type of surface becomes slick during even moderate rainfall.
 Landslides of this type of material have been relatively widespread within the Greater Dunedin area throughout both recent prehistory and historical times.

 The land was also sloping, and quarrying and the construction of the nearby Dunedin Southern Motorway during the 1960s and early 1970s may have further affected the land's stability.
 The event was non-seismic, the increased rainfall over the previous decade was the trigger and the slope gave way due to the clay seams that formed parallel to the bedding.
 The clay seams formed due to flexural slip.